-Shark Savers is a non-profit, conservation organisation founded in 2007 by scuba divers dedicated to saving shark and manta populations through awareness, education and action.
-TreadRight and Contiki support the SharksCount program, teaching divers and travellers about sharks and shark conservation.
+Shark Savers is a non-profit conservation organization founded in 2007 by scuba divers dedicated to saving shark and manta populations through awareness, education and action.
+TreadRight and Contiki supported the SharksCount program, teaching divers and travellers about sharks and shark conservation.

 Sharks are so integral to the health and natural balance of marine ecosystems that their continued decline may have devastating effects on the entire ecosystem

 Increasing protections for sharks requires information about local populations.
 However, even the most basic necessary data is often absent or missing.